 The “Validations” component below has all 3 prepaid settings enabled.
 A quantity of 100 appears on the invoice to reflect the 100 units re-allocated at renewal.

 - A Draft invoice is a temporary status of an invoice in the middle of being composed.
-Draft status is usually seen on manually generated invoices, before they are issued.
+Draft status is usually seen on ad hoc invoices, before they are issued.

 - A Pending invoice is one generated automatically that is still collecting charges before it is issued at the next normal renewal.
 An example is an invoice that represents mid-period prorations that are being accrued until the next billing.